karaul/GChandler/README.md

 GChandler = Garmin Connect (GG) + handler

-It makes programmatically login into GC and then handles it: reveals user info, get a list of activities, downoad the activity, etc. If a GC endpoint with infornation contained  is known, a new item can be added.
+If you are a GC user, with `gchandler` you can programmatically login into GC with your username an password and then handle it.
+That is, you can see  your userinfo, reveals your  list of activities, downoads the activity, etc. If it is known a GC endpoint with infornation contained,  a new item can be added into the index page.

 ## Motivation